rwdavies/QUILT/README.md

 **__Current Version: 2.0.4__**.
 Release date: June 12, 2025

-We are excited to release QUILT2 (version > 2.0.0), a major upgrade over QUILT1 (version < 1.0.5). **Note that both QUILT1 and QUILT2 exist in the package QUILT with version above 2.0.0, but the CLI differs, where the QUILT.R script enables QUILT1 algorithm in default while QUILT2.R enables QUILT2 algorithm.**.
+We are excited to release QUILT2 (version > 2.0.0), a major upgrade over QUILT1 (version < 1.0.5). **Note that with the package version >2.0.0, both QUILT1 and QUILT2 exist in this R package.
+However, the CLI differs, where the QUILT.R script enables QUILT1 algorithm in default while QUILT2.R enables QUILT2 algorithm.**.
 For details of past changes to QUILT2 and QUILT1, please see the [CHANGELOG](CHANGELOG.md).

 QUILT2 is an R and C++ program for fast genotype imputation from low-coverage sequence using a large reference panel.
 QUILT2 is accurate and versatile, able to handle imputation from ***short read, long read, ancient DNA and cell-free DNA from NIPT***.